 - In order to ensure accountability, compliance with recordkeeping laws, and corporate memory regarding records disposition, we strongly encourage that individual program units use a records destruction log to document all formal records destruction.
 Please use or extend the University Archives and Records Management Destruction Log template for this purpose.
 The authenticity of this log must be safeguarded, and each program unit should retain the destruction log indefinitely.

 - You do not need to list every single item that will be deleted; rather you can identify the records in aggregate form per the examples in the spreadsheet.

 - For paper records, we strongly recommend shredding.
-If you have a large volume, see information below about how to access the services of a shredding vendor for your office.
+If you have a large volume, contact Purchasing to set up service with one of the vendors on campus.

 - For digital records, you should delete all relevant copies of the records with the goal that they will be irretrievable.

 - If you need to wipe a disk, consult IT for options, but keep in mind that you will need to ensure that there are no active records on the disk being wiped.
 Prior to wiping a disk, you must ensure that any records still subject to retention schedules, or to other legal actions mandating ongoing retention, are transferred to active, accessible storage.
 Backup tapes are not considered active, accessible storage.

 Destruction of records stored in the University Records Center will be managed by University Archives and Records Management.
 This process always involves the offices whose records are eligible for destruction, and only occurs after review and consent of those offices.
 For more details, please contact University Archives and Records Management.